Wilisimple4u/SteamScrape/README.md

 # About

-The project works with scrapeing infromation off of Steam's game search, that way I can have information on finding games on discount for example on my own website.
+The project works with scraping infromation off of Steam's game search, that way I can have information on finding games on discount for example on my own website.

 #